riak-synrc/pbkdf2/share/sphinx-docs/1.1/other.rst

 you can use the OS Daemons service to create new HTTP servers and responders and then use the new proxy service to redirect requests and output to the CouchDB managed service.
-For more information on proxying, see ?.
-For further background on the OS Daemon service, see `CouchDB Externals API`_
+For more information on proxying, see :ref:`proxying`.
+For further background on the OS Daemon service, see `CouchDB Externals API`_.

 Stale views and ``update_after``
 ================================